An Unprotected Interview With Partiboi69

-His true power lies in his unique track selection, mixing prowess, and kickass karate moves.
+Partiboi’s true power lies in his unique track selection, mixing prowess, and kickass karate moves.
 While original tracks such as “Magnificent,” “Booty Flow,” and the Unprotected anthem “Always Keep It 69” may not be complex production masterpieces, there is a magic to them.
 They pack a raw and flammable punch on the dancefloors where Partiboi69 thrives.

-After tearing down each venue that he blessed with his presence on both his EU and UK tours in 2019 and early 2020, his fans continue to flock online when he goes live from quarantine in “The STINGZONE.”
+After tearing down each venue that he blessed with his presence on both his EU and UK tours in 2019 and early 2020, his fans continue to flock online when Partiboi69 goes live from quarantine in “The STINGZONE.”

-Having released his latest single “Nissan Skyline” last month, we spoke to the Partiboi about his first rave experiences, his label, green screen visuals, horses, and more in what was indeed an “unprotected” interview.
+Having released his latest single “Nissan Skyline” last month, we spoke to the Partiboi69 about his first rave experiences, his label, green screen visuals, horses, and more in what was indeed an “unprotected” interview.